Skip to content

 7.3 Verify User

-If you changed the default password in the document, modify the command accordingly.
+If you modified the default password when creating the user, adjust the command accordingly.

 Execute the following command: